tesseract-ocr/tessdoc/Home.md

 # Development

 Tesseract can also be used in your own project, under the terms of the [Apache License 2.0.](http://www.apache.org/licenses/LICENSE-2.0) It has a fully featured API, and can be compiled for a variety of targets including Android and the iPhone.
-See the [3rdParty](https://github.com/tesseract-ocr/tesseract/wiki/User-Projects-%E2%80%93-3rdParty) page for a sample of what has been done with it.
-Note that as yet there are very few  3rdParty Tesseract OCR projects [being developed for Mac](https://machow2.com/ocr-for-mac-best-software/#Tesseract_Freesoftware/) (with the only one being [Tesseract macOS](https://github.com/scott0123/Tesseract-macOS)), although there are several online OCR services that can be used on Mac that may use Tesseract as their OCR engine.
+See the [3rdParty](User-Projects-%E2%80%93-3rdParty) page for a sample of what has been done with it.
+Note that as yet there are very few  3rdParty Tesseract OCR projects [being developed for Mac](https://machow2.com/ocr-for-mac-best-software/#Tesseract_Freesoftware/) (with the only one being [Tesseract macOS](https://github.com/scott0123/Tesseract-macOS).md), although there are several online OCR services that can be used on Mac that may use Tesseract as their OCR engine.

 Also, it is free software, so if you want to pitch in and help, please do!
 If you find a bug and fix it yourself, the best thing to do is to attach the patch to your bug report in the [Issues List](https://github.com/tesseract-ocr/tesseract/issues)

 # Support

-First read the [Wiki](https://github.com/tesseract-ocr/tesseract/wiki), particularly the [FAQ](FAQ) to see if your problem is addressed there.
+First read the [documentation](https://tesseract-ocr.github.io/), particularly the [FAQ](FAQ.md) to see if your problem is addressed there.
 If not, search the [Tesseract user forum](http://groups.google.com/group/tesseract-ocr) or the [Tesseract developer forum](http://groups.google.com/group/tesseract-dev), and if you still can't find what you need, please ask us there.